meaghansharrard89/python-p3-v2-final-project-template/README.md

 <h3>category.py</h3>

-Category contains an ID column, category name column (breakfast, lunch, etc) and a recipe ID column, which is connected to recipes in recipe.py.
+Category contains an ID column, category name column (breakfast, lunch, etc.) and a recipe ID column, which is connected to recipes in recipe.py.

 <h3>ingredient.py</h3>

-Ingredient contains an ID column, ingredient name column (salt, butter, etc) and a recipe ID column, which is connected to recipes in recipe.py.
+Ingredient contains an ID column, ingredient name column (salt, butter, etc.) and a recipe ID column, which is connected to recipes in recipe.py.

 <h3>recipes.py</h3>

-Recipe contains five columns: id, title, ingredients, instructions, and category.
+Recipe contains five columns: ID, title, ingredients, instructions, and category.

 <h3>cli.py</h3>

 Imports functions from helper.py and organizes them in a way that matches what the user sees in their terminal.

 <h3>helpers.py</h3>

 These functions allow the user to interact with the database with the help of functions imported from category.py, recipe.py, and ingredient.py.